chevah/geck/content/dependencies.rst

-pypiserver has the capability of automatically downloading and caching packages from the upstream PyPI site, but in our case this functionality is disabled in order help us detect what dependencies are needed and to pin those dependencies.
+pypiserver has the capability of automatically downloading and caching packages from the upstream PyPI site, but in our case this functionality is disabled in order to help us detect what dependencies are needed and to pin those dependencies.